stevsharp/MVCPattern/README.md

 This repository demonstrates the implementation of the Model-View-Controller (MVC) design pattern using C#.
 The MVC pattern helps separate the concerns of an application into three main components: Model, View, and Controller, enhancing modularity and ease of maintenance.

+##This repository is dedicated to my dear professor, Mrs. George Prokopakis.

 ## Introduction

 The MVCPattern project provides a straightforward example of how to implement the MVC design pattern in C#.
 It separates the application's logic into three interconnected components: